swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 `@_disfavoredOverload` is a stop-gap design; eventually the type-checker behavior should be fixed and the attribute should be removed/made into a no-op.

-It's main use case is to work around clearly undesirable overload resolution, not to arbitrarily manipulate overload priority.
+Its main use case is to work around clearly undesirable overload resolution, not to arbitrarily manipulate overload priority.

 ## `@_dynamicReplacement(for:)`